Where to Stay

 Where to Eat

-All of the restaurants in Little Venice/by the Windmills are great!
-The waterfront area has unlimited options for good food.
-D’Angelo Restaurant is fantastic.
+All the restaurants in Little Venice and near the Windmills are excellent!
+The waterfront area is packed with great dining options.
+D’Angelo Restaurant comes highly recommended.

 Bus System